-Sometimes even despite using Adobe’s free trial downloads to try out the software before buying, customers may want to exchange something and get a different Adobe product instead – say swapping Lightroom for Photoshop, or returning an individual tool and getting the full CC 2019 suite instead (which includes 20 applications instead of one).
+Sometimes even after using Adobe’s free trial downloads to try out the software before buying, customers may wish to return an Adobe product or exchange for something different instead – say swapping the Photography Bundle or returning an individual Creative Cloud tool and getting the “All Apps” plan instead (which includes 21 applications instead of one).

 How the Policy Works

-For all Adobe subscription products (such as Adobe CC 2019, and even for the month-to-month plans), the return period for a full refund is 14 days from the date of your order.
-For all Adobe perpetual products (like the standalone/desktop versions of Acrobat DC, Lightroom 6, Captivate 11, or Elements 2019, whether buying full or upgrading from an older release), the return period for a complete refund is 30 days from the date of your order.
+For all Adobe subscription products (such as Creative Cloud 2023 or Acrobat DC, and even for the month-to-month plans), the return period for a full refund is 14 days from the date of your initial payment.
+For all Adobe perpetual products (like the standalone/desktop versions of Acrobat 2020, Captivate 2019, or Elements 2023, whether buying full or upgrading from an older release), the return period for a complete refund is 30 days from the date of your order.

-So this means all your purchases are protected right out of the gate – and effectively you’ve got 21-60 total days (7-30 days trial + 14-30 days “warranty”) to make sure the product is right for you and definitely the one you want!
+So this means all your purchases are protected right out of the gate – and effectively you’ve got 21-60 total days (7-30 days of a trial + 14-30 days of a “warranty”) to make sure the product is right for you and definitely the one you want!
 If not for some reason, then you can cancel your purchase for a no-questions-asked refund.

 In other words, even after clicking “buy” and fully activating the software, you still have the chance to change your mind later.
-Returns can be processed whether you originally paid via credit card, PayPal, bank transfer, or purchase order.
-(Any original shipping charges are not rebated, if applicable.)
+Returns can be processed whether you originally paid via credit/debit card, PayPal, bank transfer, or purchase order.

 This is one reason why we recommend buying direct from Adobe whenever possible – it’s simpler, faster, and cleaner – and you can always be 100% certain your software is genuine, safe and authentic – plus you can download & use the products instantly and return them easily if needed.

 Free Stock!
 Download 1,000,000+ premium assets from the new Adobe Stock Free Collection